Why Good Shepherd?

 - PK-8, co-educational, family-like atmosphere

-- Ideal setting at the corner of the James River and Forest Hill Park for place-based, outdoor education
+- Ideal setting at the corner of the James River and Forest Hill Park for a place-based, outdoor education

 - Student-teacher ratio of 10:1